Read The Master and His Emissary The Divided Brain and the Making of the Western World 9780300148787 Medicine Health Science Books

 The author never lets up for even a moment, hammering away at it single-mindedly, browbeating the reader's frontal lobes into submission, until the idea is forced to carry so much weight that it sinks in a sea of cherry-picked data -- he never even mentions the "default mode network" hypothesis! -- and portentous quotations.
 Archenemy #1 (Descartes), then Hegel, Schlegel, Heidegger, Wittgenstein, Shklovsky, Kleist, Goethe, Nietzsche, and a host of other arbitrarily selected bit players (mostly Teutonic) are dragged on and off stage as needed to prop up the Argument and thicken the ideological plot against the human race, which appears doomed, until the final 10 pages when, like a deus ex machina, the Oriental mind suddenly appears out of the wings, offering us the hope of Salvation.

-• I give this book 5 stars because it is utterly engrossing, well argued, expansively researched and I could not put it down.
+Some of it is interesting, and maybe even true, at least as a metaphor, but McGilchrist just doesn't know when to quit, and soon your eyes begin to glaze over and you start to skim the page, then skip whole pages, and finally both hemispheres just nod off into a stupor. - I give this book 5 stars because it is utterly engrossing, well argued, expansively researched and I could not put it down.
 There is cutting edge neuroscience, vast historical, artistic, philosophical and literary discussions.
 An enormous argument based on the neuroscience of the right and left brain hemispheres and their effects on Western history and its development.
 There are ideas and concepts I learned which I most likely never would have been exposed to.I will conclude this part of my review with a hearty recommendation for reading this book and I say that you open your mind and go on the journey.
 There is time for thinking about it afterwards.

 Though I give this book 5 stars, it does not mean I have no reactions.